SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Conclusion

 \section{Conclusion}

 In this work, we present \textbf{SatSAM2}, a motion-constrained framework that integrates the promptable segmentation power of SAM2 into the challenging task of satellite video object tracking.
-By combining a Kalman-filter-based state machine with satellite-specific motion priors, SatSAM2 effectively addresses occlusion, appearance ambiguity, and tracking drift.
-Extensive experiments on multiple benchmarks, along with the newly proposed \textbf{MVOT} dataset, demonstrate the robustness and generalization of SatSAM2, setting a new baseline for remote sensing video tracking.
-In future work, we plan to explore transformer-based temporal models for enhanced long-term dependency modeling and extend SatSAM2 to multi-object tracking in complex satellite scenes. {
+By combining a Kalman filter-based state machine with satellite-specific motion priors, SatSAM2 effectively addresses occlusion, appearance ambiguity, and tracking drift.
+Extensive experiments on multiple real-world and synthetic benchmarks demonstrate the robustness and generalization of SatSAM2, setting a new baseline for remote sensing video tracking.
+In future work, we plan to explore transformer-based temporal models for enhanced long-term dependency modeling and extend SatSAM2 to multi-object tracking in complex satellite scenes.